gambuzzi/code_tests/01-BBB.md

 ## 644

-A unival tree (which stands for "universal value") is a tree where all nodes under it have the same value.
+A unival tree (which stands for "universal value tree") is a tree where all nodes under it have the same value.

 Given the root to a binary tree, count the number of unival subtrees.